Customer Loyalty Means Sticking Around When It Isn’t Easy, Rejecting Competition, and Believing in a Transcendental Customer-Company Relationship

 - Visit Frequency-How often does your customer return to your product?

-Loyalty is perhaps the greatest predictor of a company’s success.
+Customer loyalty is perhaps the greatest predictor of a company’s success.
 In order to build that, the employees must be loyal first.
 In turn, they’ll pass that on to the customers.
 If customers are loyal, it means they trust the company and will continue to purchase products and services.
-By genuinely caring about the customer, seeking feedback, and continuously measuring indicators of loyalty, companies can acquire and keep customers coming back for a lifetime.
+By genuinely caring about the customer, seeking feedback, and continuously measuring indicators of customer loyalty, companies can acquire and keep customers coming back for a lifetime.